On estimates of trace-norm distance between quantum Gaussian states: Introduction and results

 Concerning the method of the proof, the authors of \cite{lami} observe: ``Initially, one might believe that proving our theorem 3 would be straightforward by bounding the trace distance using the fidelity and leveraging the established formula for the fidelity between Gaussian states \cite{pir}.
 However, this approach turns out to be highly non-trivial due to the complexity of such fidelity formula \cite{pir}, which makes it challenging to derive a bound based on the norm distance between the first moments and the covariance matrices.
 Instead, our proof technique directly addresses the trace distance without relying on fidelity.
 It involves a meticulous analysis based on properties of Gaussian channels and recently demonstrated properties of the energy-constrained diamond norm...''

-A hypothetical proof based on the fidelity $\mathrm{Tr}\left\vert \sqrt{\rho _{1}}\sqrt{ \rho _{2}}\right\vert $ indeed looks to be too difficult.
-In the present paper, instead of the fidelity we try a simpler quantity $\mathrm{Tr}\sqrt{ \rho _{1}}\sqrt{\rho _{2}}$, which we call \textit{quantum states overlap}, and use the corresponding estimate of the trace-norm distance from our paper \cite{tmf}.
-This allows us for a more straightforward proof of the estimates which are sometimes even more stringent, especially in the cases of pure or gauge-invariant states.
+A hypothetical proof based on the fidelity $\mathrm{Tr}\left\vert \sqrt{\rho _{1}}\sqrt{\rho _{2}}\right\vert $ indeed looks to be too difficult.
+In the present paper, instead of the fidelity we try a simpler quantity $\mathrm{Tr} \sqrt{\rho _{1}}\sqrt{\rho _{2}}$, which we call here quantum \textit{states overlap}\footnote{Some authors call the overlap a different quantity $\mathrm{Tr} \rho _{1}\rho _{2}$.}, and use the corresponding estimate of the trace-norm distance from our paper \cite{tmf}.
+This allows us for a more straightforward proof of the estimates which are sometimes even more stringent, especially in the cases of pure states.
 They do not depend on number of modes and hence can be extended to the case of bosonic field with infinite number of modes.
-However these derivations are not aimed to replace the useful inequalities from \cite{lami} which are adjusted for the purposes of that important paper; they just show a possibility of an alternative approach to the problem leading to different estimates.
+However these derivations are not aimed to replace the useful inequalities from \cite{lami} which are adjusted for the purposes of that important paper; they just show a possibility of an alternative approach to the problem leading to different estimates\footnote{After the first posting of the present paper, the sequel \cite{lami2} of \cite{lami} appeared where the estimates of \cite{lami} were substantially improved by using still a different gradient method.
+Alternative estimates based on quantum Pinsker inequality targeted to Hamiltonian learning were demonstrated in \cite{rouze}.}.

 Throughout this paper $\Vert \cdot \Vert _{1}$ denotes \textit{the trace norm } of a matrix or an operator on a Hilbert space, $\Vert \cdot \Vert _{2}$ -- either \textit{the Hilbert-Schmidt norm} of an operator or \textit{Euclidean norm} of a real vector, and $\Vert \cdot \Vert $ --\textit{\ the operator norm.}